-ENGL 1301 Composition and Rhetoric I

-ENGL 1302 Composition and Rhetoric II

-ENGL 2341 Forms of Literature

-Nine (9) hours of English courses, six (6) of which must be upper-division.
+Completion of eighteen (18) semester hours: ENGL 1301 Composition and Rhetoric I ENGL 1302 Composition and Rhetoric II ENGL 2341 Forms of Literature Nine (9) hours of English courses, six (6) of which must be advanced.
 Students can also take THEA 3302 Christianity and Theatre.